CloudCannon/documentation/src/collections/_editing_docs/interfaces/inputs.md

   hosting: Any
 ---

 Inputs are interfaces for different types of content.
-The key used when defining a variable dictates which input is used.
-There are some exceptions where the value itself dictates the input (e.g. booleans).
+Use a different key for a different input.
 Use these conventions to customise the editor for your team and clients.
 This is used in the [Front Matter](/editing/editors/front-matter-editor/), [Data Editor](/editing/editors/data-editor/) and [CSV Editor](/editing/editors/csv-editor/).

+> There are some exceptions where the value itself dictates the input (e.g. booleans) {: .explainer}

 The available inputs are listed below: